1337-ishaan/zetamask/packages/snap/README.md

-# ZetaMask Snap
+# ZetaLink MetaMask Snap

 ## Overview

-ZetaMask Snap allows users to interact with Bitcoin and ZetaChain through various JSON-RPC methods.
+ZetaLink Snap allows users to interact with Bitcoin and ZetaChain through various JSON-RPC methods.

-The ZetaMask Snap is a powerful tool that enhances the functionality of MetaMask, allowing users to seamlessly interact with both Bitcoin and ZetaChain.
+The ZetaLink Snap is a powerful tool that enhances the functionality of MetaMask, allowing users to seamlessly interact with both Bitcoin and ZetaChain.
 By providing a suite of JSON-RPC methods, this snap enables developers to build innovative applications that leverage the strengths of both ecosystems.

-From a user's perspective, the ZetaMask Snap offers several benefits that enhance their interaction with the ZetaChain ecosystem:
+From a user's perspective, the ZetaLink Snap offers several benefits that enhance their interaction with the ZetaChain ecosystem:

-- **Seamless Bitcoin Integration**: The ZetaMask Snap allows users to easily access and manage their Bitcoin assets directly within MetaMask, making it simpler to engage with ZetaChain and its applications.
+- **Seamless Bitcoin Integration**: ZetaLink Snap allows users to easily access and manage their Bitcoin assets directly within MetaMask, making it simpler to engage with ZetaChain and its applications.
-- **Streamlined User Experience**: The snap's user-friendly interface and comprehensive features ensure a smooth and intuitive experience for users, encouraging them to explore and utilize the ZetaChain ecosystem more extensively.
+- **Streamlined User Experience**: ZetaLink's user-friendly interface and comprehensive features ensure a smooth and intuitive experience for users, encouraging them to explore and utilize the ZetaChain ecosystem more extensively.
-- **Expanded Access to ZetaChain**: By providing a convenient gateway to ZetaChain through MetaMask, the ZetaMask Snap enables users to discover and interact with a broader range of ZetaChain-based applications and services.
+- **Expanded Access to ZetaChain**: By providing a convenient gateway to ZetaChain through MetaMask, the ZetaLink Snap enables users to discover and interact with a broader range of ZetaChain-based applications and services.

 ## Available Methods